-- An IR-FEL to generate radiation in the range 5 μm to 1 mm (microsecond pulses). - A cavity based VUV-FEL to generate vacuum VUV radiation of energy 4-10 eV. - A single pass (SASE mode) XUV-FEL to generate XUV radiation of energy 10 to 100 eV.
+- An IR-FEL to generate radiation in the range 5 $\mu$ m to 1 mm (microsecond pulses). - A cavity based VUV-FEL to generate VUV radiation of energy 4 to 10 eV. - A single pass self-amplified spontaneous emission (SASE) mode XUV-FEL to generate extreme UV (XUV) radiation of energy 10 to 100 eV.

 The technology to produce free electron laser radiation is here now but it is demanding.
 Making FELs work in the IR and VUV regions is already proven.
-In the XUV, the Tesla Test Facility4 has shown that FEL radiation with energies up to 12.5 eV can be produced but for higher energies development work still needs to be undertaken.
+In the XUV, the Tesla Test Facility has shown that FEL radiation with energies up to 12.5 eV can be produced but for higher energies development work still needs to be undertaken.
 The IR and VUV FELs will be user facilities but the higher energy XUV-FEL is a development project.

-The IR-FEL facility proposed here is an evolution of the designs already in operation at the FOM (FELIX) and Stanford University (SCA and FIREFLY).
+The IR-FEL facility proposed here is an evolution of the designs already in operation at the Institute for Plasma Physics (FELIX) and Stanford University (SCA and FIREFLY).
 The basic components of an FEL are a magnetic undulator, electron beam and mirrors.
-As in the Stanford and FELIX designs we propose a two LINAC structure to provide IR light from 3 μ m to 1 mm.
+As in the Stanford and FELIX designs we propose a two LINAC structure to provide IR light from 3 $\mu$ m to 1 mm.
 The proposed design will enable simultaneous use of the FEL by multiple users as well as the innovative provision of variable polarisation of the mid-IR FEL output.
-The operating parameters of two operational FELs and the proposed FEL are shown below:
+The operating parameters of two operational FELs and the FEL proposed here are shown below:

-Parameter FELIX Stanford Daresbury

-Wavelength range 5 to 100 μm μm μm to 1 mm

-Macropulse repetition rate / Hz 5 20 50

-Macropulse duration 4 μs μs

-Micropulse repetition frequency 1 GHz 11.818 MHz 1 GHz
+Parameter FELIX Stanford Daresbury Wavelength range 5 to 100 μm 3 to 65 μm $3 \mu m$ to $1 mm$ Macropulse repetition rate / Hz 5 20 50 Macropulse duration 4 μs 3 to 5 ms 10 to 20 μs Micropulse repetition frequency 1 GHz 11.818 MHz 1 GHz